JSensebe/jsensebe.github.io/projects/mighty-flip-champs.md

 ---

 ### **5. Technical Background: GBA → DS**
 My H‑blank work originated from earlier Game Boy Advance hobby projects.
-The GBA version included rotation and scaling effects, so adapting the technique to the DS was straightforward — but integrating it into WayForward’s engine required careful engineering.
+My GBA work included heavy H-blank calculations involving pseudo-3D rotation and scaling effects, so adapting the technique to the DS was straightforward — but integrating it into WayForward’s engine required careful engineering.

 This background gave me a strong foundation in raster effects and scanline timing, which directly benefited the project.